 The Koganecho Gesture’s (2020) editing timeline

-Building something by imagining its’ layers and sequencing.
+Video editing can also be seen as building something by imagining its’ layers and sequencing.
 Spatially and in time.
 In hindsight, layers and surfaces are key concepts from the digitization of my artistic practice.
 It’s self-evident in video editing.
 Where the single frame an audience eventually see is build-up from multiple audio and visual layers.

 Still from Kecek Amplifier bersama Nik Shazwan (2019)